 At your first appointment, you will see a counselor for an intake interview.
 If individual counseling is recommended, you will be assigned to one of our staff counselors after your intake.
 Some of our counselors are interns or doctoral students in counseling or clinical psychology and work under the supervision of licensed psychologists.

 How long do I need to wait until I can see a counselor?

 The UCC is fully committed to schedule you with a counselor as soon as possible.
 However, sometimes students’ schedules have limited times available, and this can lead to short waiting periods after the initial intake interview.
 However, in most cases, the appointment is scheduled for the week following the intake appointment.

 Would I be able to get a psychiatric consultation if I need one?

-Students who are in counseling at the UCC are eligible to consult with our consulting psychiatrist.
-Students who are requesting a psychiatric referral only will be provided with a referral to a community provider.
+Students who are in counseling at the UCC are eligible to consult with our consulting psychiatrists.
+Students who are requesting a psychiatric referral only will be provided with a referral to University Health Services or an off-campus provider.